kabisa/maji/project_template/README.md

 ## Packaging native apps / running on your device

 * Make sure you have fulfilled the platform specific [prerequisites](#prerequisites) for the platform you're targeting.
-* Running `bin/run-on-device` with the target platform as parameter, e.g. `bin/run-on-device ios` will launch the iOS simulator, while `bin/run-on-device android` will launch the app on the Android Emulator or your device if connected.
+* Running `bin/maji run` with the target platform as parameter, e.g. `bin/maji run ios` will launch the app on your connected iPhone, while `bin/maji run android` will launch the app on your connected Android device.
+Specifying `-e` on the `maji run` command will launch the app on the iOS Simulator or Android Emulator.

 ## Prerequisites